javascript-tutorial/en.javascript.info/1-js/02-first-steps/14-function-basics/article.md

 Function starting with...

-- `"get"` -- allow to get something,
+- `"get…"` -- return a value,
-- `"calc"` -- calculate something,
+- `"calc…"` -- calculate something,
-- `"create"` -- create something,
+- `"create…"` -- create something,
-- `"check"` -- check something and return a boolean, etc.
+- `"check…"` -- check something and return a boolean, etc.

 Examples of such names: